meetoseh/backend/docs/s3/keys.md

   voice note with the given uid while the voice note is processing
 - `s3_files/voice_notes/transcripts/{uid}/{rnd}.vtt.fernet`: contains the transcript of the voice note with the given uid.
 This is encrypted with a journal master key.
+- `s3_files/voice_notes/time_vs_intensity/{uid}/{rnd}.jsonlines.fernet`: contains time vs intensity
+  graphs of the voice with the given uid.
+This is encrypted with a journal master key.